microsoft/metered-billing-accelerator/src/README.md

 - Capture rich historic information, to enable future scenarios, such as analytics for customer retention, usage statistics, etc.
 - Capture the full history of the system state, i.e. allow event sourcing.
 - Have a 'comparably' lightweight client-SDK, i.e. rely on supported Azure SDKs for the actual heavy-lifting.
-- JSON for both messages, as well as for state representation.
+- JSON for messages in EventHub, as well as for state representation.

 ## Which challenges does it solve for?